VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 If the ``--keep-old`` switch is used the old configurations in the output directory (if any) will not be deleted before new configurations are created.
 Matching names will still be overwritten.

-The output from `scripts/update_master_driver_config.py` can be automatically added to the configuration store for the Master Driver agent with `scripts/install_master_driver_configs.py`.
+The output from `scripts/update_platform_driver_config.py` can be automatically added to the configuration store for the Platform Driver agent with `scripts/install_platform_driver_configs.py`.

-Creating and naming configuration files in the form needed by `scripts/install_master_driver_configs.py` can speed up the process of changing and updating a large number of configurations.
-See the ``--help`` message for `scripts/install_master_driver_configs.py` for more details.
+Creating and naming configuration files in the form needed by `scripts/install_platform_driver_configs.py` can speed up the process of changing and updating a large number of configurations.
+See the ``--help`` message for `scripts/install_platform_driver_configs.py` for more details.

 Device Scalability Settings
 ---------------------------

 In order to improve the scalability of the platform unneeded device state publishes for a device can be turned off.
-All of the following setting are optional and will override the value set in the main master driver configuration.
+All of the following setting are optional and will override the value set in the main platform driver configuration.

     - **publish_depth_first_all** - Enable "depth first" publish of all points to a single topic.
     - **publish_breadth_first_all** - Enable "breadth first" publish of all points to a single topic.